-At Laser Skin care Clinic, we are often asked if there is any connection between lasers and cancer.
+At Laser Skin care Clinic, we are often asked if there is any connection between laser hair removal Dubai and cancer.
 Well, the answer is, “No”.
 Lasers are comprised of non-ionizing radiations which are safe for human skin and do not cause any damage to the human cell’s DNA.
 Radiations that are most dangerous for your health are the high frequency ionizing radiations, such as gamma rays and X-rays.
 These rays are obtained from radon gas or they emit from nuclear plants.
-These rays are often associated with life threatening conditions and have proven to cause cancer in people who are constantly exposed to them.
+These rays are often associated with life-threatening conditions and have proven to cause cancer in people who are constantly exposed to them.
 This is because when they pass through the human body, they damage the cell’s DNA, and this can potentially cause cancer.

 Lasers have been approved by the US Food and Drug Administration (FDA) as well as other international healthcare organizations to treat even sensitive areas of the body such as chest area and the bikini line.
 “The light used does not penetrate beyond the depths of the hair follicle and internal organs are in no way affected, nor is fertility,” said Dr. Konstantin Zakashansky, a gynecologic oncologist at The Mount Sinai Hospital.